Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 #### The Front Matter

-In Jekyll, this is called the `Front Matter`, It contains information about our website, in that way, Jekyll can use this special information and display it on our website, for the example, the date that it was written, the title, or even tags/categories.
+In Jekyll, this is called the `Front Matter`, It contains information about our blog post, so Jekyll can use this special information and display it on our website, for the example, the date that it was written, the title, or even tags/categories.
 The front matter also needs to be between a pair of three dashed lines `---`.

 The front matter, is not actually written in markdown, it's written in a markup language called `YAML`.